Sunnynook Large Munsterlanders

 Joe & Sheila Schmutz, R.R.
 2 Site 202 Box 123, Saskatoon, SK Canada S7K 3J5

-The Sunnynook H2 litter is now planned for early 2020.
-The proposed parents are Krokus von Kleinenkneten and Sunnynook's Cue.
+The Sunnynook H2 litter is expected in January 2020.
+The parents are Krokus von Kleinenkneten and Sunnynook's Cue.
 This is the first litter for Krokus but Cue has already had two previous litters.
 Therefore if all goes according to plan, pups will be born in early January 2020 to go to their new homes in early March.

-If you would like to be considered for a pup from this potential 2019 litter, please complete the attached questionnaire, available as a downloadable pdf.
+If you would like to be considered for a pup from this potential 2020 litter, please complete the attached questionnaire, available as a downloadable pdf.
 There is already a waiting list.

 Krokus von Kleinenkneten, the proposed dam